Saibai Island (Torres Strait) Social Housing Indigenous Land Use Agreement (ILUA)

 Right to negotiate provisions do not apply

-The parties agree that the right to negotiate provisions of the Native Title Act 1993 (Cth) do not apply.
+The parties agree that the right to negotiate provisions of the Native Title Act 1993 (Cth) do not apply, as the alternative consultation provisions are to be followed instead.

 Background to the Agreement: